Undefended Ordinary Divorce

 If you are simply raising an Ordinary Divorce (and have children under the age of 16) with no financial claims the undefended procedure is relatively straightforward:-

-- We prepare the divorce application (Initial Writ) to lodge at your local Sheriff Court.
-We require the original Marriage and Birth Certificates for any children.
+- We will prepare the divorce application (Initial Writ) to lodge at your local Sheriff Court.
+We then require the original Marriage and Birth Certificates for any children.

 - The application is rubber stamped by the court, authorising us to serve the writ on the spouse.

 - We send a copy of the writ to the other spouse by recorded delivery.